IBS-C vs Motility Disorders: When Fiber Makes You Worse

 What it is: Pressure-sensing tubes placed in the colon measure contractions over 24 hours or longer.

-What it shows: Whether your colon generates normal motor patterns in response to meals, wakefulness, and other stimuli.
+What it shows: Whether your colon generates normal motor patterns in response to meals, wakefulness, plus other stimuli.

-Why it matters: This is the most detailed assessment of colonic motility but is less commonly available.
+Clinical use: This is the most detailed assessment of colonic motility, but it is less commonly available.
 Research shows severe motility reduction in colonic inertia patients (PMID 1728113).

 What it is: You eat a meal containing a small amount of radioactive tracer, and imaging tracks how quickly your stomach empties.